-Key words and phrases: Bayesian, Fractional factorial, Multi-stratum, Multiplatform, Multi-group, Mixed-level, Blocking, Split-plot, Strip-plot.
+Key words and phrases: Bayesian, blocking, fractional factorial, mixed-level, multigroup, multi-platform, multi-stratum, split-plot, strip-plot.

 1. Introduction

 Minimum aberration is a well established field.
 The first aberration criterion was proposed by Fries and Hunter (1980) and is popular for assessing fractional factorial designs.
 It is especially beneficial when experimenters have little knowledge about the potentially important factorial effects.
 This criterion was originally developed to evaluate regular fractional factorial designs with unstructured experimental units; refer to Wu and Hamada (2009) and Cheng (2014) for a comprehensive review.